pitthecat/fitnessfabrik_visitor_diagram/README.md

 The Python script uses the BeautifulSoup lib to scrape the visitor count from http://besucher.fitnessfabrik.de every minute.
 It writes the data to a simple .csv file and uses the pandas and plotly lib to render a HTML diagram from the data.

-I run the script on a Raspberry Pi 3.
+I run the script on a Raspberry Pi 3 and has proven to be very reliable for the job.

 <p align="center">
   <img src="sample_count.png">